Effective Boundary Conditions for Heat Equation Arising from Anisotropic and Optimally Aligned Coatings in Three Dimensions: Introduction

+where $p$ is the projection of $x$ on $\Gamma$; $\textbf{n}(p)$ is the unit normal vector of $\Gamma$ pointing out of $\Omega_1$ at $p$; $r$ is the distance from $x$ to $\Gamma$.
 In the three-dimensional case, since the thermal tensor $A(x)$ is positive-definite, it has three orthogonal eigenvectors and corresponding eigenvalues.
 Every eigenvalue measures the thermal conductivity of the coating in the corresponding direction.
 By saying the coating $\Omega_2$ is optimally aligned, we mean that

-where $\Omega_2$ is thin enough and $\Gamma$ is smooth enough such that the projection $p$ of $x$ onto $\Gamma$ is unique, and $\textbf{n}(p)$ is the unit outer normal vector of $\Gamma$ at $p$.
+where $\Omega_2$ is thin enough and $\Gamma$ is smooth enough such that the projection $p$ of $x$ onto $\Gamma$ is unique.
 This concept was first introduced by Rosencrans and Wang \cite{RW} in $2006$.

 Because of the optimally aligned coatings, $A(x)$ must have two eigenvectors in the tangent directions.
 If $ A(x)$ has two identical eigenvalues in the tangent directions, then within the coating $\Omega_2$, we assume that the thermal tensor $A(x)$ satisfies